derekdjia/AI_Generated_Recipes/README.md

 Here's an example of a partial list of ingredients in a recipe.
 Each line of ingredient has the follow format:

 	    1. Quantity
-	    2. Unit
+	    2. Unit (Optional)
 	    3. Type (Optional)
 	    4. Food
 	    5. Method of preparation

 First, we need to normalize the unit of measurement.
 It is straightforward to convert standard units of weight and volume, but what is 4 ears of corns and how does it compare to another recipe that calls for 500g of corn?
-The imperfect solution here is to limit
+The imperfect solution here is to manually create a dictionary to map common food units to its corresponing average weight.

 ###### 2.2.2 Natural Language Processing: Instructions